FrameEngine/FrameEngine/README.md

 ## Overview

-The core of **FrameEngine** is built around ECS(Entity-component-system) and include:
+The core of **FrameEngine** is built around [ECS](https://en.wikipedia.org/wiki/Entity_component_system)(Entity-component-system) and includes:
 - **Registry**: A simple ECS `Registry` that allows creating entities and attaching components.
-- **Components**: Data containers that define behaviors or properties like transforms, physics, or rendering details.
+- **Components**: Data containers that define behaviors or properties such as transforms, physics, or rendering details.
-- **Systems**: Logic units that iterate through all entities with certain components.
-For instance, now the `PhysicsSystem` handles velocity and position updates, while the `RenderSystem` renderes meshes
+- **Systems**: Logic units that iterate through all entities with specific components.
+For instance, the `PhysicsSystem` handles velocity and position updates, while the `RenderSystem` renderes meshes
 - **Engine**: A base `Engine` class that provides a main loop with a **fixed timestep** for physics and a simple rendering pass.

-Currently, **X11** rendering is implemented (via `X11RendererAdapter`), though you can add your own (e.g. OpenGL, Vulkan) by implementing the `IRenderer` interface.
-(How to do it you can find in [Contributing](#Contributing) section)
+Currently, **X11** rendering is implemented (via `X11RendererAdapter`), though you can add your own (e.g. OpenGL, Vulkan or even selfmade one) by implementing the `IRenderer` interface.
+(Instructions for doing so can be found in the [Contributing](#Contributing) section)

 ---